jessmaranto/leaflet-challenge/README.md

 Your visualization should look something like the preceding map.

-Part 2: Gather and Plot More Data (Optional with no extra points earning) Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
-You will need to pull in this dataset and visualize it alongside your original data.
-Data on tectonic plates can be found at https://github.com/fraxen/tectonicplatesLinks to an external site..

-This part is completely optional; you can complete this part as a way to challenge yourself and boost your new skills.

-The following image is an example screenshot of what you should produce:

-5-Advanced

-Perform the following tasks:

-Plot the tectonic plates dataset on the map in addition to the earthquakes.

-Add other base maps to choose from.

-Put each dataset into separate overlays that can be turned on and off independently.

-Add layer controls to your map.

 Requirements
 These requirements apply only to "Part 1: Create the Earthquake Visualization" as "Part 2" is optional with no extra points earning.